 The probable reason for this sanitization is that school spankings are now illegal in a majority of territories where ACE is sold.
 That doesn’t mean spanking is entirely a thing of the past.
 My school ran a discipline policy that required parents to come in and paddle their own children if the teachers deemed it necessary.
 If parents declined, their children could not attend the school.
 The Branch Christian School is one school running a similar policy today.

 In places where paddling is still legal, including 19 US states, of course, it happens openly.
-You can read online the policy at Victory Christian Academy, Florida, for example.
+You can read online the policy at Victory Christian Academy, Florida, (link no longer active) for example.
 It’s almost word-for-word the same at each school that uses it, because it’s lifted from the School of Tomorrow Procedures Manual.
 The same discipline policy appears in ACE schools across the world.

 What can students get paddled for?
 That’s for the school to decide, although past ACE manuals have included suggestions.
-One of the schools that has posted a non-exhaustive list is Cornerstone Academy, Amarillo.
+One of the schools that has posted a non-exhaustive list is Cornerstone Academy, Amarillo (link no longer active).
 The punishment can be awarded for such obscenities as (this is just a selection):

 If there is any question over whether religion can make good people do evil things, fundamentalist child abuse is the answer.
 My ACE supervisor used to tell the class all the time how much it hurt her to have to paddle us, how awful and painful it was, but she had no choice because God commanded it.
 No evidence that it might be harmful was considered.
 No alternative interpretation of the the Bible was countenanced.